 In addition, Utica College has partnered with neighboring academic institutions to form the Mohawk Valley College Consortium.
-Utica College and member institutions Hamilton College, SUNY Institute of Technology, Herkimer County Community College, Mohawk Valley Community College, SUNY Morrisville, and SUNY Empire State College have signed a cross-registration agreement that allows full-time students and employees at each of the institutions to take one course per semester at any of the other area schools.
+Utica College and member institutions Hamilton College, SUNY Polytechnic Institute, Herkimer College, Mohawk Valley Community College, SUNY Morrisville, and SUNY Empire State College have signed a cross-registration agreement that allows full-time students and employees at each of the institutions to take one course per semester at any of the other area schools.
 Students should check with the Office of the Registrar for specific requirements.